Githinji Gitahi

-Gìthìnji Gìtahi is a Kenyan medical doctor who serves as the Global Chief Executive Officer of Amref Health Africa as well a former co-chair of the UHC2030 Steering Committee.
+Gìthìnji Gìtahi (born 7 August 1970) is a Kenyan medical doctor who serves as the Global Chief Executive Officer of Amref Health Africa as well a former co-chair of the UHC2030 Steering Committee.
 In July 2021, he was appointed as a Commissioner in the Africa COVID-19 Commission.

 Early life and education

 Gìthìnji was born on 7 August 1970 in Othaya, Nyeri County, Kenya.
 In 1996, he graduated from University of Nairobi with a Bachelor of Medicine and surgery and a Masters degree of Business Administration in Marketing from United States International University (on going).
 He holds a Certificate for Strategic Perspective for Non Profit Management from Harvard University.

 Career

 Gìtahi has worked both in public and private sector in various positions such as a medical officer and Quality Manager at Avenue Group (1996-2000), as a Medical Services Manager at Madison Insurance Limited (2000-2001), as a medical Medical Marketing Manager and Group Product Manager for Panadol and Hedex at Glaxo SmithKline (2001-2004), as a Marketing Manager at Glaxo SmithKline East Africa (2005-2006) as the Head of Marketing Expert Relations at Glaxo SmithKline Sub-Saharan Africa and Middle East (October 2006-August 2007).

 From August 2006 to 2009, Gìtahi was the Managing Director for Monitor Publications Limited in Uganda as well as General Manager for Marketing and Circulation in East Africa for the Nation Media Group (August 2009-December 2011).
 Between March 2008 to December 2001, he held senior positions at GlaxoSmithKline and worked at the Avenue Group.

 Gìtahi currently serves as Global Chief Executive Officer of Amref Health Africa since June 2015.
 He is co-chair of the UHC2030 Steering Committee.
 He has presented as a speaker at medical conferences both inside and outside Africa such as Health Systems Global Symposium 2018, and Health & Climate Change conference 2019.

 In 2023, United Nations Secretary-General António Guterres appointed Gìtahi as one of 22 member of the Scaling Up Nutrition (SUN) Movement's lead group.